 4. Self-talk

 We refer to self-talk as inner speech or dialogue.
 It is the conversation that mostly goes on within the dome of the skull and it refers to statements we address to ourselves.
 They may be deliberate but more often than not they are automatic and reflect beliefs, concepts and ideas we hold about ourselves and the world around us.
-Self-talk can reflect a positive attitude of oneself (I'm good at this) or negative (c'mon, don't mess this up).
-However, our interpretation of the words uttered are often distinctive and personal and more important to understand than the literal meaning.
+Self-talk can reflect a positive attitude toward oneself (I'm good at this) or a negative (c'mon, don't mess this up).
+However, our interpretation of the words uttered is often distinctive and personal and more important to understand than the literal meaning.

 You might say to yourself, for example, “this routine is hard”, yet you are empowered to do better in spite of the stress.
 Your colleague or teammate uttering the same statement, on the other hand, might give up.
 So it's not the words that matter, it is rather the feeling tones associated with the words.